 So a huge duality and the ‘I-can’t-find-my-place-here’ feeling accompanied this era.

 I don’t know if it was due to the time I’ve spent alone, but eventually I got close to myself very early.
 My inner world seemed to be a chaotic but explorable and exciting terrain where, besides, nobody else but only I could fool myself by wearing all kinds of masks.
 I really liked it, and I tried to observe myself as much as I could.
-I tried to learn about myself, and then to observe also in others what I’ve explored inside me: do they also have what I do inside me or if not, what do they have instead?
+I tried to learn about myself, and then to observe also in others what I’ve explored inside me: do they also have what I have inside me or if not, what do they have instead?

 I also had intuitions very early, but at that time I didn’t know what to do with them or what they were exactly.
 I couldn’t even talk about them with anyone.